Dreams F.C.: History

-Abdul-Karim Zito has been club's manager since the 2022–23 season, serving for the second time having previously managed them from 2018 to 2020.
-He also previously managed rival league club Asante Kotoko and the Ghana U-20 team, the latter with which he won the 2021 U-20 Africa Cup of Nations.
+Abdul-Karim Zito served as the club's manager for 4 seasons – two each across two stints from 2018 to 2020 and from 2023 to 2025.
+He currently coaches rival league club Asante Kotoko and previously the Ghana U-20 team, the latter with which he won the 2021 U-20 Africa Cup of Nations.

 Having been below the Ghanaian top-flight since formation, including two seasons in the Division One League, Dreams FC were promoted to the Ghana Premier League for the first time in their history for the 2016 season.
 However, the Ghana Football Association demoted the club back to Division One in late 2016 after its the Disciplinary Committee found an anomaly with the registration of a player.
-On 18 June 2023, they beat King Faisal and won the Ghanaian FA Cup to gain entry into the CAF Confederation Cup for the first time in their history.
+On 18 June 2023, they beat King Faisal and won the MTN FA Cup to gain entry into the CAF Confederation Cup for the first time in their history.